Bargain Travel Europe Destinations Guide Budget Europe image

 Wine Fortress of the Vaud

 Wine Museum at Aigle presses photoThe Vaudois Wine Museum and the Wine Label Museum (Musée de la Vigne du Vin and de l’Etiquette), though sometimes described as two separate museums are both located together in the castle.
 The lower areas of the castle, one time storerooms and stable encompass the press house and wine cellar where posed figures work at the lever and screw grape presses, presenting a lasting picture of the centuries old wine making process.
 Oak wine barrels and massive timbered press works occupy other spaces.
-The upper floors of the castle combine a look at the living quarters of a well preserved castle with the wine theme continued.
-Wine bottles, the history of drinking measures and winemaking, framed by the painted beamed ceilings and coats of arms of the Bernese governors.
+The upper floors of the castle combine a look at the living quarters of a well preserved castle with the wine theme continued in its chambers.
+Wine bottles, the history of drinking measures and winemaking are framed by painted beamed ceilings and the coats of arms of the Bernese governors.

 Web Info